Stono/osql/README.md

  - sqlite3
  - mssql

+The language syntax used in the "many" statements below, that is used to generate the sql required is [https://github.com/hiddentao/squel](https://github.com/hiddentao/squel).

 ## Getting Started
 Install the module with: `npm install osql` and then one of the following drivers:
  - `npm install sqlite3`